 - 1 package (6 ounces) Uncle Ben's Long Grain and Wild Rice Original Recipe

 - Heat the oil in a large skillet over medium heat.
-Add the chicken pieces to the hot oil and cook for 7 to 9 minutes, turning to brown both sides.
+When the oil is hot and shimmering, add the chicken and cook for 7 to 9 minutes, turning to brown on both sides.
 Remove the pan from the heat and set aside.

 - Heat the oven to 350 F (180 C/Gas 4).

-- In a bowl, combine the cream of mushroom and cream of celery soups, water, and wine.
-Add the rice mix; pour into the prepared baking pan.
+- In a bowl, combine the condensed cream of mushroom and cream of celery soups, water or stock, and wine.
+Add the rice mix and then spoon the mixture into the prepared baking pan.

-- Place chicken pieces on top and sprinkle the dry onion soup mix over all.
+- Place the chicken pieces on top of the rice mixture and sprinkle the dry onion soup mix over all.